vykuang/aoc-2024/README.md

     - incr += 2 after each instruction, since the index immediately following an inst is the operand
     - except for `jmp`
     - halts if reading past the end
-    - 0,1,2,3 would start at 0, and continue to 1, until 3, then halt
+    - 0,1,2,3 would start at 0, pass 1 as operand, then exe 2, with 3 as operand, then halt
 - inst also specifies type of operand
     - literal: val itself
     - combo